osm-search/Nominatim/docs/develop/ICU-Tokenizer-Modules.md

 installation to your needs.
 If the provided modules are not enough, you can also provide your own implementations.
 This section describes how to do that.

+!!! warning
+    This API is currently in early alpha status.
+While this API is meant to be a public API on which other sanitizers and token analyzers may be implemented, it is not guaranteed to be stable at the moment.

 ## Using non-standard sanitizers and token analyzers

 Sanitizer names (in the `step` property) and token analysis names (in the